How to Make the Most of Your Wedding Photography

 If at all possible this part of the day should take place an hour or two before sunset (and not in the middle of the day – in summer this means before 5pm and in winter before 3pm).

-I try my best to deal with any lighting situation and to make sure I shoot in even lighting but there is so much that I can do in harsh light (i.e. a beach wedding in full sun at midday may result in harsh shadows on your face).
+I try my best to deal with any lighting situation and to make sure I shoot in even lighting but there is only so much that I can do in harsh light (i.e. a beach wedding in full sun at midday may result in harsh shadows on your face).